- Fall 2020 Undergraduate Schedule

 Research Support Funded (Selected)

-Sato.
-E. (forthcoming).
+Sato, E. (in press).
 Translanguaging in Translation (Multilingual Matters/Channel View Publication).

 McNulty, A. & Sato, E. (2018).
 Japanese Stories for Language Learners: Bilingual Stories in Japanese and English (Tuttle).